-- When you have questions or concerns about student privacy or FERPA, ask for help. - Don't do anything until you speak with a supervisor or the Registrar. - Don't try to solve issues of discrimination, harassment or retaliation on your own. - When someone brings a complaint of discrimination, harassment or retaliation to your attention, report it. - When you have first-hand knowledge of a situation involving discrimination, harassment or retaliation, report it. - When in doubt, report it.
+- When you have questions or concerns about student privacy or FERPA, ask for help. - Don't do anything until you speak with a supervisor or the Registrar. - If you have a question about a situation that might involve an issue of ethics, consult with your supervisor or with HR. - Don't try to solve issues of discrimination, harassment or retaliation on your own. - When someone brings a complaint of discrimination, harassment or retaliation to your attention, report it. - When you have first-hand knowledge of a situation involving discrimination, harassment or retaliation, report it. - When in doubt, report it.